 - What is the taxi fare from airport to downtown? $45 – $50

 - Is the airport a hub for any carrier?
-United, Virgin America
+United, Alaska

 - What are the major carriers serving airport?

-Aeromexico, Air Canada, Alaska Airlines, American Airlines / American Eagle, British Airways, Cayman Airways, Delta, Emirates, Frontier, JetBlue, KLM, Korean Air, Lufthansa, Qantas, Spirit, Sun Country Airlines, TACA, United, U.S. Airways, Virgin America British Airways, Asiana Airlines, Turkish Airlines, Japan Airlines, Air New Zealand, Cathay Pacific Airways, Korean Air, Emirates, Air China, China Airlines, Sun Country Airlines, KLM-Royal Dutch Airlines, Qantas Airways, Aer Lingus, Air India
+Aeromexico, Air Canada, Alaska Airlines, American Airlines / American Eagle, British Airways, Cayman Airways, Delta, Emirates, Frontier, JetBlue, KLM, Korean Air, Lufthansa, Qantas, Spirit, Sun Country Airlines, TACA, United, British Airways, Asiana Airlines, Turkish Airlines, Japan Airlines, Air New Zealand, Cathay Pacific Airways, Korean Air, Emirates, Air China, China Airlines, Sun Country Airlines, KLM-Royal Dutch Airlines, Qantas Airways, Aer Lingus, Air India

 - How many committable hotel rooms downtown on peak night?
 20,000